awslabs/LISA/README.md

 By supporting the OpenAI spec, we can more easily allow users to integrate their collection of models into their LLM applications and workflows.
 In LISA, users can authenticate using their OpenID Connect Identity Provider, or with an API token created through the DynamoDB token workflow as described [here](#programmatic-api-tokens).
 Once the token is retrieved, users can use that in direct requests to the LISA Serve REST API.
-If using the IdP, users must set the 'Authorization' header, otherwise if using the API token, users can set either the 'Api-Key' header or the 'Authorization' header.
+If using the IdP, users must set the 'Authorization' header, otherwise if using the API token, users can set the 'Authorization' header.
 After that, requests to `https://${lisa_api_gateway}/llm/v2/serve` will handle the OpenAI API calls.
 As an example, the following call can list all models that LISA is aware of, assuming usage of the API token.

 ```shell